devinit/ug-district-dashboard-viz/README.md

 ### Dev

+Install [nvm](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating) node manager and node 16. [nwb](https://github.com/insin/nwb/tree/master) is deprecated and depends on this version.
+After installing `nvm`

+        nvm install 16

+Set node 16 as active version

+        nvm use 16

+Start the dev environment

         npm start

-This starts the dev environment, compiling the javascript and css.
+This compiles javascript and css.
 Changes to JS & CSS files trigger a page refresh in the browser

 ### Build